-Life insurance is something most families need.
-The primary reason most people buy life insurance is to cover the financial effects of an unexpected or untimely death.
-To get a rough idea of how much you’d need, check out this life insurance calculator.*
+Life insurance* is something most families need.
+The primary reason most people buy life insurance is to protect their loved ones from the financial burden after an unexpected death.
+To get a rough idea of how much you’d need, check out ERIE’s Life Insurance Calculator.

 A typical homeowners policy covers personal belongings and furnishings up to certain policy limits.
 For higher-valued items, such as a diamond ring, a rare piece of art or expensive electronic equipment, you may want to expand your protection with higher policy limits or extra coverage.

 When it comes to auto insurance, you may be tempted to buy a bare bones policy to save money.
-That is a risky move because it may not give you enough protection.
+That’s a risky move because it may not give you enough protection.
 If your insurance policy doesn’t cover all the damages, your savings and future wages could be at stake.

 If you have student loans or debts, ask an insurance agent about life insurance.
 It may not be something you want to think about, but you want enough life insurance coverage to cover final expenses like a funeral service if something were to happen to you.

 If someone like a parent cosigned on your loan, life insurance can help them avoid getting stuck with the bill.
 The good news?
 Life insurance is far cheaper than most people think—and that’s especially true when you’re young and healthy.

 4. What coverage do I need for my home-based business?